Vanilla Panna Cotta with Strawberry Gelée

-Vanilla Panna Cotta topped with Strawberry Gelée is an elegant, dreamy way to end a meal!
+Vanilla Panna Cotta topped with Strawberry Gelée is an elegant dessert!
 If you dare, tilt your serving glasses while layering for a gorgeous presentation.

-Luscious and smooth, this easy vanilla panna cotta topped with strawberry gelee was a spectacular dessert for the eyes and palate.
+Luscious and smooth, this easy panna cotta recipe topped with strawberry gelee was a spectacular dessert for the eyes and palate.
 I chose a lovely strawberry topping, but, alternatively, serving with a side of strawberry sauce would have been just as nice.

 Vanilla Panna Cotta Recipe

 On this second attempt, seven years after my first, I angled the glass serving dishes as I placed them on a tea towel-lined muffin tin.
 I wasn’t sure how I’d move these precariously perched glasses and tin into the refrigerator, but thankfully, I did.

 This extra step was so the panna cotta layer chilled and solidified on an angle.
 Once that layer was firm, I turned the glasses upright before adding the strawberry gelee!

 Daring Bakers Challenge

-My first go round of this recipe was in 2011 as part of the Daring Bakers group.
-Mallory from A Sofa in the Kitchen challenged everyone to make Panna Cotta from a Giada De Laurentis recipe and Nestle Florentine Cookies.
+My first go-round of this Vanilla Panna Cotta was in 2011 as part of the Daring Bakers group.
+Mallory from A Sofa in the Kitchen challenged everyone to make Panna Cotta from a Giada De Laurentis recipe.

 With that batch, my strawberry gelee was more red than pink; it all depends on the color of your berries.
-I ended up making a triple batch of the gelee, but still didn’t have enough to fill the all the angled voids created from chilling the panna cotta on an incline.
+I ended up making a triple batch of the gelee but still didn’t have enough to fill all the angled voids created from chilling the panna cotta on an incline.
 Feel free to make layers flat and parallel, but I think you’ll still want a double batch of the jellied topping.

 More Jellied Recipes: